FelixKunzJr/MegaTapePunch/README.md

 # MegaTapePunch
-Get your paper tape machine running with an Arduino.
+Get your paper tape machine running with an Arduino Mega.

 This Project was made for the [Enter Museum](www.enter.ch) in Solothurn.